Courtesy of Greater Fort Lauderdale Convention & Visitors Bureau

 TaxisCabs are plentiful.
 Fares are metered and are $4.50 for the first mile and $2.40 for each additional mile (plus 40c per minute during stops).
 The largest company is Yellow Cab, (954) 565-5400 or (954) 777-7777.

 Public TransportationBroward County Transit, (954) 357-8400, provides transportation to all sections of Fort Lauderdale and its outlying areas.
 Buses also are available between the downtown area and the beach.
 Sun Trolley offers many routes that service the downtown and beach areas; for information phone (954) 761-3543.

 Visit Fort Lauderdale's rustic past at the Historic Stranahan House Museum , 335 S.E.
-6th Ave., a two-story pine structure that served as a trading post for settlers when it was built in 1901 and later became a post office and town hall for the growing city.
-Home to one of Fort Lauderdale's first families from 1906-1971, the beautifully maintained museum stands at its original location, which is now the eastern end of the city's Riverwalk district.
+6th Ave., a two-story pine structure that served as a trading post for settlers when it was built in 1901 and later became a post office and town hall for the growing destination.
+Home to one of Fort Lauderdale's first families from 1906-1971, the museum stands at its original location, which is now the eastern end of the city's Riverwalk district.

 Under 13The Riverwalk Arts & Entertainment District , a 22-block area in downtown, proves a good year-round choice for youngsters and their parents.
 It not only provides access to water taxis (and great views) along the promenade but also connects with a number of indoor attractions.
 These are especially welcome diversions when it’s too hot or rainy outside—a possibility in Fort Lauderdale, which boasts a humid tropical climate.

 Luckily, most attractions on any Fort Lauderdale to-do list are kid-friendly.
 The Museum of Discovery and Science (401 S.W.
 Second St.) showcases an array of interactive and educational exhibits.
 Visitors can experience topics ranging from flight to the human body complete with a heart-pounding simulator.